The Only Herbal Remedies I Actually Use (And What They’re For)

 Gives your nervous system a gentle “shh,” calms your body, and helps your thoughts chill out.

-I know many of us are feeling a bit overwhelmed about our medicine cabinets.
 It seems like we’re drowning in a sea of pills, potions, and weird concoctions, with ingredient lists longer than those CVS receipts we toss out without a second thought.
 Sometimes, it feels like we’re leaning too much on these synthetic solutions that just aren’t cutting it anymore.

 You have brands bombarding you with 92 different blends, each claiming to be the magical solution you didn’t know you needed.
 Then there’s Pinterest, urging you to labor over a homemade fire cider like it’s an art project.
 And don’t even get me started on TikTok...
 Honestly, the whole scene can feel pretty insane, and let’s face it, nothing raises suspicion more than those Amazon listings slapping “organic-ish” labels on mystery bottles.